DIDYMOS over the Years

 1971 – The Terra Magica book, “Children and their Mothers,” containing photographs of mothers from a whole range of cultures carrying their children, inspires Erika Hoffmann to try it out for herself.

 She uses a carrying cloth brought back from Mexico for her by a friend for her first attempts.
-Her goal is to give her newborn twins Anna and Tina the same affection and attention as their two older siblings.
+Her goal is to give her newborn twins Lisa and Tina the same affection and attention as their two older siblings.

 Our name DIDYMOS, which means “twins” in ancient Greek, is a reference to this.